Related Links |

 In general, applicants will be charged fees for the following services:

-- Processing fees.
-If your immigrant visa application includes Form DS-230 or DS-260, you must pay an additional fee for each intending immigrant, regardless of their ages.
+• NVC Processing fees.
+If your immigrant visa application requires you to be interviewed abroad, you will be required to complete Form DS-260 and pay the relevant immigrant visa fee for each intending immigrant, regardless of their ages.

-Fees are typically paid to the National Visa Center or at the U.S. embassy or consulate where you have your visa interview, and are not refundable.
-Some immigrants may request to have certain fees waived on the basis of recent financial hardship; however, these requests must be investigated by USCIS to see if the applicant qualifies for waiver.
+Fees are typically paid to the National Visa Center or USCIS and are not refundable.
+Some immigrants may request to have certain fees waived on the basis of recent financial hardship; however, these requests must be investigated by USCIS to see if the applicant qualifies for a waiver.
+Waivers are not avaialble to EB-5 investors.

-At the Law Offices of Vaughan de Kirby, our San Francisco EB-5 immigration attorneys can tell you exactly which fees you will have to pay, getting your application approved as quickly as possible.
-Call us today at (415) 221-2345 or click the link on this page to get your FREE copy of our guide, Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.
+At Jatoi & de Kirby, A.P.C., our immigration attorneys can tell you exactly which fees you will have to pay.
+Contact us for more information or click the link on this page to get your FREE copy of our guide, Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.